-• Enhancements to our first generation SENSUS pain therapy device.
+- Enhancements to our first generation SENSUS pain therapy device.
 With the recent launch of our SENSUS device, we anticipate customer requests to enhance usability.
 We believe that we can enhance SENSUS market penetration by providing unique functionality related to use of the device during nighttime sleep, as half of people with PDN report that the condition interferes with their sleep.
 Sleep impairment is associated with insulin resistance, worsening of glycemic control, and exacerbation of the severity of diabetes.
-Also, we have begun to identify improvements that we intend to make in designing a second generation SENSUS device.

-• Oversee our support to clinical studies that employ our NC-stat DPNCheck and SENSUS products.
-We presently are involved in eight studies that use NC-stat DPNCheck in the evaluation of neuropathy in persons with diabetes under various study conditions.
-Also, we are planning various SENSUS clinical studies to support our marketing and business plans.
+Also, we have begun to identify improvements that we intend to make in designing a second generation SENSUS device. - Enhancements to our first generation NC-stat DPNCheck device.
+We are focused on improving NC-stat DPNCheck's clinical utility, enhancing device usability, integrating into customer electronic medical records, and lowering manufacturing costs.
+We are also in the process of evaluating the design of a second generation NC-stat DPNCheck device. - Oversee our support to clinical studies that employ our NC-stat DPNCheck and SENSUS products.
+We presently are involved in seven studies that use NC-stat DPNCheck in the evaluation of neuropathy in persons with diabetes under various study conditions.
+We are presently planning a 6 week open label multisite study evaluating the efficacy of SENSUS in a total of 40 subjects with PDN.
 These studies will expand the clinical foundation for use of NC-stat DPNCheck and SENSUS which, in turn, should support future adoption of these products.